From not expecting a selection to being a semi-finalist: Gurtej Singh's FC Pune City spell

 Gurtej played for JCT, Pailan Arrows, Churchill Brothers, Bengaluru FC and Fateh Hyderabad before joining the Stallions.
 Acknowledging his father’s unending efforts and support right from the beginning of his football days, Gurtej comments,‘’My father was very passionate for football.
 He had a government job in Punjab but he always took care of my training.
 He used to wake me up at five in the morning and get me trained before he left for work at nine.
 Later, he used to take me in the evening for practice again; he was very dedicated for my career in professional football.
 He was my mentor.’’

-Joining Fateh Hyderabad on the advice of his father to play gain gametime.
+Joining Fateh Hyderabad on the advise of his father to attain gametime, Gurtej had a successful spell.
 Moving to FC Pune City later, he accepted the challenge of proving himself on the bigger stage.
 When asked what did coach Ranko Popovic expect from him, Gurtej answers, ‘’He asked me to play my natural game on the field.
 Expressing his belief in me, I was told to play stress-free.’’

 However, the defender didn’t have the best of start as his side fell prey to Delhi in the inaugural tie. ‘’When we first faced Delhi, my performance in the first-half was really good but in the second half, I erred and the goal was conceded off me.
 In the training the next day, while speaking to players individually, the coach told me he still believed in me.
 This made me more confident and I was determined to perform better in order to repay his faith in me,’’ he adds.